immcantation/dowser/docs/topics/ExampleTrees.md

 Format
 -------------------

-A list of igraph objects output by buildPhylipLineage.
+A list of igraph objects output by alakazam::buildPhylipLineage.
 Each node of each tree has the following annotations (vertex attributes):

 + `sample`:    Sample identifier(s).
 Time in relation to vaccination.